mandolyte/uw-journal/apps/gatewayAdmin/Repository Release and Publishing Book Packages.md

 ### Brief Example
 Suppose the standard repo name to contain published BP data is the language ID and the resource ID "pub".
 Then for for uW English, the published BP repo would be `unfoldingWord/en_pub`.

 This repository would contain 66 files, one for each book of the bible.
-Each file would be, say, JSON format and for each resource would have a "partial" URL to the released resource (if available). *Note, in the below we assume JSON format.
+Each file would be, say, JSON format and for each resource would have a "partial" URL (or Resource Container URIs?) to the released resource (if available). *Note, in the below we assume JSON format.
 But it could be TSV as well.*

 ### Detailed Example
 Suppose the uW team determined that they wanted to publish the book package for Titus.
 Further, let's suppose that of all the resources possible for a book package, they only wished to publish the following: